 The digital twin is a great Industry 4.0 tool you need to leverage to become a future-ready organization.

-At rinf.tech, we have a full-fledged R&D Embedded Division that deals with custom software product engineering and proof-of-concept (PoC) project development.
+At Rinf.tech, we have a full-fledged R&D Embedded Business Unit that specialises in custom software product engineering and proof-of-concept (PoC) project development.
 From computer vision powered intruder detection software to robotic arm and its digital twin to sophisticated deep learning models, we use experimental approaches and lessons learned to build top-notch solutions and prototypes to future-proof business ideas and emerging tech.